Tromsø is a compact city, but don't let that fool you. There's loads to see and do all year round in this northern cultural hotspot.

 Although Tromsø is the perfect spot to base yourself during an Arctic adventure or for northern lights hunting, there's so many attractions within the city itself that it makes sense to stay a little longer.
-Here’s a selection of the best:

 Walk across the bridge, catch a bus or hire a taxi to reach the church.
-Try to catch a midnight sun concert, held every night at 11.30pm from June to mid-August. ishavskatedralen.no
+Try to catch a midnight sun concert, held every night at 11.30pm from June to mid-August.

-Museums in Tromsø
+The museums in Tromsø

 The temporary exhibitions at the Northern Norway Art Museum means there's always something new to see, while the Perspectives Museum provides a window into cultural history, both in the Tromsø area and the wider world.
-Read our guide to the best museums in Tromsø.

 Other things to do in Tromsø

 Polaria – The world's northernmost aquarium with a particular focus on education.
-Visitors are welcomed by films that explain the science behind the northern lights and profile the natural environment of Svalbard, before taking the ‘Arctic walk' through the aquarium.
+Visitors to Polaria are welcomed by films that explain the science behind the northern lights and profile the natural environment of Svalbard.
+Then, you take the ‘Arctic walk' through the aquarium.

 Mack Brewery Tour – The Mack Brewery has a proud history and although the beer is now brewed outside Tromsø, the old factory buildings still play host to a tour of the original brewery.